 - Implement a custom 404 page with the corporate image and some links back to the main categories or the homepage: this way, you’ll keep visitors browsing around your website.

-- Generally, you don’t want users to encounter a 404, so try to send links pointing them to pages that do exist!
+- You don’t want users to encounter a 404, so try to send links pointing them to pages that do exist!

 - Assign a 301 redirect to the 302 if it shouldn’t be considered temporary.